AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Introduction

 Most image captioning research has been centered around high-resource languages such as English, Chinese~\cite{ChineseFlickr8K}, and German~\cite{germenAIC}, while low-resource languages like Assamese have received minimal attention.
 The Assamese language is the official language of the North-East Indian state of Assam.
 It is an Indo-Aryan language similar to Hindi, Bengali, and Oriya.
 The Assamese language follows a left-to-right writing script similar to the Bengali language.
 Assamese is a morphologically rich language with complex grammar having inflection, gender and tense markers.
 Additionally, Assamese has 15.31 million native speakers, out of which ~85\% reside in rural areas and are more fluent in Assamese than English\footnote{www.language.census.gov.in/showLanguageCensusData}.
-A lightweight Assamese image captioning system for edge devices could address real-world challenges.
+A lightweight Assamese image captioning system for edge devices could address real-world challenges like assisting the visually impaired.
 An AI-based assistive technology using Assamese image captioning can help 0.3\% of the population of Assam who suffer from visual impairment \footnote{www.finance.assam.gov.in}.
+When deployed on smartphones, such a system enables on-device accessibility without relying on constant internet connectivity, making it a practical and inclusive solution for visually impaired users in resource-constrained settings.
 Moreover, ~70\% of students from Assam get their elementary education in the Assamese language \footnote{www.elementary.assam.gov.in/}.
 Therefore, a computationally efficient Assamese captioning model can help in smart education technology for language learning~\cite{hasnine2019vocabulary}.
 The design of image captioning models with lower computations and parameters is vital for such practical applications.
 This is particularly applicable for other low-resource languages as well for broader accessibility and usability of AI systems.